Resources

 Of course!
 It would take a whole life (or blog) to explain the different bibles versions and translations — from word-for-word (literal) to thought-for-thought (dynamic) translations.

-Therefore, I would recommend, if you are new in the faith or struggling with English (or your own language) to use a thought-for-thought translation.
-As you grow and desire to study deeper, and look at the meaning of words, I would recommend a more literal (thought-for-thought) bible.
+I therefore would recommend, if you are new in the faith or struggling with English (or your own language) to use a thought-for-thought translation.
+This will help understand the general 'thought' of the text.
+Then, as you grow and desire to study deeper, and look at the meaning of words, I would recommend a more literal (word-for-word) bible as this is more precise.

 Personally, I read and study the Bible in French and English and I do use several versions and translations.
 I cannot be fully satisfied with one, not because they aren't good, but because this makes it all the richer!

-This book takes you book by book throughout the Bible, and I’d recommend reading it alongside your Bible as a study tool, but not really on its own.
-It gives an overview and breakdown of each book of the Bible, helping you to understand context, background, culture etc for each book and passages of the Bible.
+This book takes you book by book throughout the Bible.
+I’d recommend reading it alongside your Bible as a study tool, not just on its own.
+It gives an overview and breakdown of each book of the Bible, helping you to understand context, background, culture, for each book and passages of the Bible.
 This is really helpful if you are new (or returning to) the Bible.
 It includes charts and simple illustrations, is easy to read and doesn’t have heavy or complicated theological jargon.

-The only downside, I would say, in some passages might be more of the author's personal suggestions or point of views.
-Also, David Pawson was Methodist, which is reflected in his view on salvation — the belief a Christian can lose his salvation, contrary to the Reformed belief which I hold that a Christian cannot lose his salvation.
+Personally, the downside: some passages might reflect more of the author's personal suggestions or point of views.
+Also, David Pawson was a Methodist, which is reflected in his view on salvation — the belief a Christian can lose his salvation, contrary to the Reformed belief which I hold that a true redeemed Christian cannot lose his salvation.
 That's something to take into account.
-Personally, I read it before I came to the Reformed doctrine.
+I read it before I came to the Reformed doctrine.

 But nonetheless a good book to go by when you need to discover your Bible.